 Shared reality—the perceived commonality of inner states with others—is basic to human nature.
 In our lab, we study how people form shared realities with others, and how the successful creation of shared reality influences their relationships and perceptions of the world around them.
 Work on shared reality has revealed that when communicating, people ‘socially tune’ their message to each other, and this process shapes not only what they say but also subsequently what they remember.
 Therefore, creating shared realities fundamentally shifts the way people cognitively represent the world.
 More recent work in our lab has found that shared reality also influences people’s relationships with others: it draws strangers to each other initially, and also blurs the boundaries between self and other between familiar partners.

-We are excited to announce that we will be hosting the first Shared Reality & Authenticity Preconference at SPSP 2019, and this pre-conference will take place again at SPSP 2020!
+We are also excited to share that we hosted the first Shared Reality & Authenticity Preconference at SPSP 2019, and this pre-conference will take place again at SPSP 2020!